JCD2052/playwright-java/README.md

 ## Creating Custom Elements

-Extend existing classes when a reusable component has behavior that is more specific than a generic layout box.
+Use custom elements when a reusable component has behavior that is more specific than a generic button, label, or text box.

 ```java
 public class PriceElement extends LabelElement {